user profile avatar

 Bio

-I am going into my second semester of my MBA program at Michigan Technological University.
-I work full-time at Michigan Tech as the Coordinator of their Student Health and Well-Being office.
-I also hold multiple committee positions within the university for marketing and alcohol/other drug awareness.
-Additionally, I am the advisor of a registered student organization called the Well-Being Advocates.
-When I'm not working, I like to spend time either skiing, snowboarding, hiking, or giving back to my local community.
-I love being outdoors - it helps to clear my mind after a long day of looking at screens or with my head in a book.
-I am a huge advocate for mental health and well-being, especially when it comes to college students.
+I recently completed my graduate certificate in Public Policy at Michigan Technological University.
+I work full-time as a Prevention Specialist with the City of Portsmouth's Department of Behavioral Healthcare Services in Portsmouth, Virginia.
+I also hold multiple committee positions within the local community and nationally regarding behavioral health, higher education, and youth well-being.
+When not working, I like skiing, snowboarding, hiking, or giving back to my local community.
+I love being outdoors—it helps to clear my mind after a long day of looking at screens or with my head in a book.
+I greatly advocate for mental health and well-being, especially for college students.
 Balancing work, school, social lives, and personal care can be tricky.
-Understanding how to work with others and provide them with different resources to be their best selves is something I love to promote.
+I love to promote understanding of working with others and provide them with different resources to be their best selves.

 Education